 After completing each module, learners will receive a Digital Literacy Certificate of Completion that they can download and save.
+You can also download printable certificates as part of the Teacher Resources on the Downloadable Resources page.
 Learners no longer need to take an assessment to validate their skills.

 What are the system requirements for the Digital Literacy course?

-You should have the most up to date web browser (i.e., the most recent version of Google, Chrome, Firefox, Microsoft Edge, Safari, or Opera), operating system, and a good Internet connection (500+ Kbps speed.)
+You should have the most up-to-date web browser (i.e., the most recent version of Google, Chrome, Firefox, Microsoft Edge, Safari, or Opera), operating system, and a good Internet connection (5 Mbps speed or greater.)